 The cases involving the validity of the license law, commenced yesterday, were resumed.
 Mr. Chamberlain was heard for the State; Mr. Porter for appellants.
-Daniel Hand vs. the Charleston and Savannah Railroad Company et al. Mr. Youmans read brief.
+Daniel Hand vs. the Charleston and Savannah Railroad Company et al. Mr.

+Youmans read brief.
 The Court adjourned until Thursday, 24th, 10 A. M.

 GET YOUR STAMPS .- Special taxes hitherto assessed are, under the new law, to be paid by stamps.
-The Internal are eighteen wires of that line running Revenue Bureau in Washington bas commenced the issue of stamps prepared for the purpose, and after the first of May all persons transacting business will be obliged to display the evidence that they have paid the amount due on account of special taxes in a conspicuous place.
+The Internal Revenue Bureau in Washington has commenced the issue of stamps prepared May all persons transacting business will be obliged to display the evidence that they have paid the amount due on account of special taxes in a conspicuous place.
 The receipts from this source last year were \$6,700,000; but under the new law the Commissioner of Internal Revenue expects to increase the receipts fully fifty per cent., so it is said.

-THE CHARLESTON SPRING MEETING.

-The preparations for the approaching Floral Fair and the spring meeting of the State Agricultural Society, both of which begin in Charleston on Tuesday next, are being completed with a degree of taste and care which promise the most complete success for both of these attractive events.
-The people throughout the State, who are in the habit of attending the annual meetings of the Agricultural Society at Columbia, appear to fully appreciate the importance and value of the approaching spring meeting in Charleston, with its proposed discussions upon the most practical and prominent topics connected with the economy of the farm and plantation, and nearly all H Miller, Augusta; TJ Goodwyn, Fort of the County Agricultural Societies will Motte; J C Hoadley and wife, Mrs C H be formally represented by delegations.
-Bingham, Mass; T M Cawton, U S A; J be formally represented by delegations.
+THE CHARLESTON SPRING MEETING .-Floral Fair and the spring meeting of ing, there is no chance of quiet." the State Agricultural Society, both of which begin in Charleston on Tuesday complete success for both of these attractive events.
+The people throughout the State, who are in the habit of attending the annual meetings of the Agricultural Society at Columbia, appear to fully appreciate the importance and value of the approaching spring meeting in Charleston, with its proposed discussions J Crosswell, S C; Miss Darby, Va; C M upon the most practical and prominent Charleston; B C Gilbert, Charleston; B C Gilbert, opics connected with the economy of the farm and plantation, and nearly all of the County Agricultural Societies will be formally represented by delegations.

 GRAND LODGE I. O. G. T .- The lodge was called to order, at Winnsboro, at 81/2 P. M., Tuesday.
-Delegates from twenty P. M., Tuesday.
-Delegates from twenty M F Benton and wife, P L Koempel, N lodges were present.
-Much interest was Y; G W Thames, Wilmington; Fred D manifested.
-Cheering news was given Bush, G & C R R; H P Hammett, manifested.
+Delegates from twenty lodges were present.
+Much interest was manifested.
 Cheering news was given from all parts of the State.
-The lodge adjourned at 11 P. M., Tuesday night, and was called to order at 814 yesterday morning by the W. V. T., as the G. W. C. T. was compelled to leave on important business the night previous.
-An election was held yesterday morning, and the following officers elected to serve the ensuing year:
+The lodge adjourned at 11 P. M., Tuesday night, and was called to order at 81/4 yesterday morning by the W. V. T., as the G. W. C. T. was compelled to leave on important business the night previous.
+An election was held yesterday morning, and the following officers elected to serve the ensping year:

-Rev. H. M. Mood, G. W. C. T.; Rev. W. Turner and Wm.
-Parkman Trial Jus- J. M. Carlisle, G. W. C.; Miss Minnie tices for Edgefield County; James A. Brown, G. V. T.; F. P. Beard, G. S.; Rev. J. S. Connor, G. T.; Rev. J. W Murray, G. C.; W. H. Cuttino, G. M. The officers were then installed.
+Rev. H. M. Mood, G. W. C. T.; Rev. J. M. Carlisle, G. W. C.; Miss Minnie Brown, G. V. T.; F. P. Beard, G. S.; The officers were then installed.

-PHOENIXIANA .- A young New Yorker of fashion says that the only thing he learned while in Paris was to drink absinthe.
-Is not this a powerful argument in favor of homeness over abaintheism?
+PHOMISIANA.-A young New Yorker learned while in Paris was to drink absinthe.
+Is not this a powerful argument in favor of homeness over absintheism?

-A timid man who, for the first time in his life, has provided himself with a pistol as a protection against burglars, is trying to inure himself to the use of it by taking gun-powder with his victuals instead of salt.
+A timid man who, for the first time in his life, has provided himself with a pistol as a protection against burglars, is trying to inure himself to the use of it instead of salt.

-When a man reforms from drink and begins to take care of himself, he generally remarks that he is going to build up his constitution anew.
-Was it with a view to this that, for years, he kept accumulating bricks in his hat?
+When a man reforms from drink and begins to take care of himself, he gene- action. rally remarks that he is going to build a view to this that, for years, he kept referee was confirmed. accumulating bricks in his hat?

-A theological student on being remonstrated with by one of his pastors, for indulging in matutinal stimulants, replied that in all his reading of books nomy of management, but a monument of the patriotism of an appreciative found the mangled body of the woman largeny, and sentenced by Judge Moses. larceny, and sentenced by Judge Moses, silusion to gin cock-tails, and he condence is a mute gentleman.
+A theological student on being remonstrated with by one of his pastors, for indulging in matutinal stimulants, ment in the State penitentiary.
+James replied that in all his reading of books dence is a mute gentleman.